 – E.B.
 White

-We’ll look at the three main types of book editing: proofreading, copy-editing, and developmental editing.
+We’ll look at the four main types of book editing: proofreading, copy editing, line editing, and developmental editing.

 Proofreading gets its name from the “proofs” typesetters produce before the final print run.
 The text has been laid out into pages, complete with photos, diagrams, tables, etc. These used to be called galley proofs (and still are when printed), but in these days of electronic publications, they’re more commonly called uncorrected proofs and usually come as a PDF file.